 (Ham.
 Scene 2.
 Act 2.
 Lines 402-403)

 The loss of certainty: uncertainty.
 Many readers think that along with a vengeance, the indecisiveness builds the mystery factor throughout the story.
 But there is much more to dig in.
-Hamlet shows how our lives are a complex of uncertainties, and how the loss of certainty can influence on the actions of a person.
+Hamlet shows how our lives are a complex of uncertainties and how the loss of certainty can influence the actions of a person.
 The bunch of doubts hovered in the mind of hamlet and were the potential cause of his hysteria.
 Through the character of the prince, Shakespeare unriddled many underlying mysteries of human life.
 Was the ghost real?
 Was it telling aptly about his death or spirit itself was deluded?

 “To be, or not to be, that is the question: